jmsimons/time_keeper_gui/README.md

 * Report and Edit displays jobs, shifts, and tasks, and allows you to open the ViewEdit pane for table item.

 $python3 run.py will launch the program

+Support for tasks is currently under construction.
+Once implemented, you will be able to create titled tasks, add comments, and mark as complete.
+Tasks will be searchable in the Report and Edit pane.